JohnAzedo/News/README.md

 # News
-Mobile app to read news about many topics.
+Mobile app to read news about many topics